Mount Elgon National Park

 This extinct volcano is one of Uganda's oldest geological features, having first erupted around 24 million years ago.
 Mt.
 Elgon was once Africa's highest mountain, far exceeding Kilimanjaro's current height of 5,895 meters.

 Millennia of erosion have reduced its height to 4,321m, relegating it to the 4th-highest peak in East Africa and the 8th-highest on the continent.
-Mount Elgon is home to two tribes, the Bagisu and the Sabiny, with the marginalized Ndorobos forced to dwell deep within the forest of Benet.
+Mount Elgon is home to two tribes, the Bagisu and the Sabiny, with the marginalized Ndorobos forced to dwell deep within the Benet forest.

 At 4,000 km², Mount Elgon has the largest volcanic base in the world.
 Located on the Uganda-Kenya border, it is also the oldest and largest solitary volcanic mountain in East Africa.
 Its vast form, 80 kilometers in diameter, rises more than 3,000 meters above the surrounding plains.